rightwaitforyou/SoundProcesses/README.md

 SoundProcesses is an extension for ScalaCollider to describe, create and manage sound processes in the Scala programming language.
 It is (C)opyright 2010&ndash;2012 by Hanns Holger Rutz.
 All rights reserved.
 SoundProcesses is released under the [GNU General Public License](http://github.com/Sciss/SoundProcesses3/blob/master/licenses/SoundProcesses-License.txt) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

-### compilation
+### building

-SoundProcesses builds with sbt 0.11.3 and Scala 2.9.2.
+SoundProcesses builds with sbt 0.12 and Scala 2.9.2.
 The dependencies should be downloaded automatically from maven central repository.

+## linking

+The following dependency is necessary:

+    "de.sciss" %% "soundprocesses" % "1.0.+"

 ### REPL example

-Everything under construction...
+Everything under construction... __Note__: the following is obsolete:

     val p = t { implicit tx => pr() }
     t { implicit tx => group.add( p )}